-There are several ways to include your digital collection in Recollection Wisconsin:
+There are several pathways to contribute your digital collection to Recollection Wisconsin and DPLA:

 Use a web-based form to add up to 50 individual items (not multi-page documents) to a shared collection hosted in Omeka by WiLS.

-This no-cost option is intended for local historical societies and small public libraries dipping into digitization for the first time.
+This no-cost option is intended for local historical societies and small public libraries dipping into digitization projects for the first time.
 Contact us to get started.

-This option is intended for organizations without the technical or financial resources to maintain their own OAI-compliant database.
+This option is intended for organizations without the technical or financial resources to maintain their own OAI-PMH compliant database.
 Examples of collections hosted by the Milwaukee Public Library include the Villa Terrace Decorative Arts Museum, Milwaukee Area Technical College, and Langlade County Historical Society.

 - Contact us and we’ll schedule a phone call or an in-person visit to help you develop a plan for your digital project.

 - Submit the Collection Hosting Application.
 We’ll use the information you provide to do the preliminary collection setup and help you develop a timeline for completion of your project.

-- Start digitizing.
-Scan or photograph your materials and add metadata (catalog information about each item) using the spreadsheet templates we’ll provide.
+- Reformat your materials and add metadata (catalog information about each item) using the spreadsheet templates we’ll provide.
 Read more about these requirements in our Contributor Guidelines.

-- After you’ve added some content (at least 20 items) to your digital collection, we’ll harvest it so our users can search and discover your materials through our website.
+- After you’ve added some content (at least 20 items) to your hosted digital collection, we’ll harvest it so our users can search and discover your materials through our website.
 Subsequent data harvests take place on a regular schedule, picking up any additions or changes you make to your collection.

 Costs: A one-time start-up fee of $200 is required, which includes consulting, custom collection branding, and customized metadata templates.